 Not only that, but so many people tend to underestimate how much they are actually consuming.
 Tracking will help you put different foods and portion sizes into perspective, ultimately giving you the knowledge and capability to make smarter choices in the future without having to measure everything out.

-During this week of tracking, you are gathering data about your current habits: how many calories and how many grams of each macronutrient (carbs, protein, fat) you are currently eating, as well as other vital things to consider, such as fiber and sugar intake.
+During this week of tracking, you are gathering data about your current habits: how many calories and how many grams of each macronutrient (carbs, protein, fat) you are currently eating.
+As well as other vital things to take note of, such as fiber and water intake.
 You should be eating exactly as you have been!
-I know you will be eager to start making changes in your diet, but this step is important for accurate data collection so that you CAN use what you found to set goals and monitor progress.
-Otherwise, it will be completely irrelevant.
+I know you will be eager to start making changes in your diet, but this step is important for accurate data collection so that you CAN use what you found to set appropriate goals and monitor progress.

 3. Start with minor to moderate modifications in your diet and exercise routine.